jest-community/vscode-jest/README.md

 - fully manual
   - there will be no automatic test run, users will trigger test run by either command or context-menu.
   - Example: `"jest.autoRun": "off"`
-- automatically run tests when test file changed
-  - the extension will trigger test run for the given test file upon save.
-  - Example: "jest.autoRun": `{"watch": false, "onSave": "test-file"}`
-- automatically run tests when either test or source file changed:
+- automatically run tests when test or source file changed
   - the extension will trigger test run for the given test or source file upon save.
-  - Example: "jest.autoRun": `{"watch": false, "onSave": "test-src-file"}`
+  - Example: `"jest.autoRun": "on-save"`

 </details>

-Note: other than the "off" mode, users can specify the "onStartup" option for any "jest.autoRun" config, for example: `{"watch": false, "onSave": "test-file", "onStartup": ["all-tests"]}`
+Note: see [jest.autoRun](#autorun) for full control options.
 ### How to debug tests?

 A test can be debugged via the debug codeLens appeared above the [debuggable](#debugcodelensshowwhenteststatein) tests.
 Simply clicking on the codeLens will launch vscode debugger for the specific test.
 The extension also supports parameterized tests and allows users to pick the specific parameter set to debug.